Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial

-Our best ABC compositions are compared in Table \ref{tab3} with other commonly used nonlinear crystals, as well as with previously reported results for ABC~type heterostructures in the literature.
-We achieve higher nonlinearity than previously reported values, and we attribute this improvement to better-optimized PEALD processes.
-For example, Alloatti et al. \cite{ABC-Alloatti} report difficulties with the HfO$_2$ process.
-Moreover, we achieved much thinner and still enclosed layers compared to the previous reports.
+Our best ABC compositions are compared in Table \ref{tab3} with other commonly used nonlinear crystals, as well as with previously reported results for ABC-type heterostructures in the literature.
+We achieve higher nonlinearity than previously reported values, and we attribute this improvement to higher quality thin film heterostructures, higher quality plasma source and ALD processes.
+For example, Alloatti et al. \cite{ABC-Alloatti} report difficulties with the HfO$_2$ process and overall structural inhomogeneity of the heterostructure.
+Moreover, in this systematic study we achieved much thinner, smoother, and still enclosed layers compared to the previous reports~\cite{ABC-Alloatti, ABC-Clemmen}.
 ABC period thicknesses $t_{\textup{ABC}}$ were 2.1\nobreakspace{}nm and 2.7\nobreakspace{}nm, compared to our best sample with 1.5\nobreakspace{}nm.
 Material selection may be partially responsible for the higher observed nonlinearity caused by the dielectric contrast between the layers.